-- Your building recycling program will be a success if you provide easy access to recycling bins and communicate the program details with residents. - The best places to put recycling bins for tenants are in laundry and mail rooms. - Capture empty, clean and dry plastic beverage bottles, cans, laundry detergent and fabric softener bottles in the laundry room. - Mail rooms are great for capturing junk mail and flattened boxes. - Keep the stream clean by having separate bins for recycling.
+- Your building recycling program will be a success if you provide easy access to recycling bins and communicate the program details with residents. - The best places to put recycling bins for tenants are in laundry rooms, mail rooms and trash rooms. - Capture empty, clean and dry plastic beverage bottles, cans, laundry detergent and fabric softener bottles in the laundry room. - Mail rooms are great for capturing junk mail and flattened boxes. - If possible, keep the recycling stream cleaner by having separate bins for recycling each commodity.
 A spilled can of soda can ruin a recycling bin with paper. - Make sure residents know that items should be empty, clean and dry.
 Caps should be placed on bottles or thrown in the trash.
-All items should be placed loose (not bagged) - Encourage tenants or new owners to recycle by providing them with a reusable tote bag or small recycling bin to carry their recycling to the recycling dumpster. - No bags in the recycling bin.
+All items should be placed loose (not bagged) in the bin. - Encourage tenants or new owners to recycle by providing them with a reusable tote bag or small recycling bin to carry their recycling to the recycling dumpster. - No bags in the recycling bin.
 Plastic bags are a big contaminant at material recovery facilities.
 If a tenant chooses to carry their recyclables out in a plastic bag, they need to empty the contents from the bag then keep it for reuse.
 Clean, empty and dry bags can be recycled at local grocery stores or retailers. - When you welcome a new tenant or owner, include recycling education in your information packets to explain your recycling program.
 Resources, including flyers and postcards, are available from the Solid Waste District.